emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

 		 - detail more step 4 of emc migration - done
 		 - mention the cleanup tool as mandatory - done
 		 - explain why the emc migration is last - done
+		 - explain throttling, and the effects on batch processes, as well as how to "fix" those
 --->